Staff

 Jacklyn DeMar

-Jacklyn DeMar is the Director of Legal Education of The Anti-Fraud Coalition.
+Jacklyn DeMar is the President and Chief Executive Officer of The Anti-Fraud Coalition.
 Jacklyn works with whistleblowers, their counsel, and government attorneys on matters involving the various whistleblower programs.
 She files amicus curiae brief in federal courts across the country—including the U.S. Supreme Court—and serves as editor-in-chief of TAF’s legal periodical, the False Claims Act & Qui Tam Quarterly Review.
 She is also responsible for coordinating the TAF Annual Conference, the nation’s largest annual False Claims Act conference.
 Jacklyn began at TAF as the staff attorney in August 2014 and has focused on False Claims Act and other fraud practices for most of her career, since graduating cum laude from American University’s Washington College of Law in 2009.
-She has experience practicing at large DC law firms, as well as ample experience in the e-Discovery field from her experience working for one of the largest e-Discovery providers in the Unite States.
+She has experience practicing at large DC law firms, as well as ample experience in the e-Discovery field from her experience working for one of the largest e-Discovery providers in the United States.
 She is a member of the Maryland and DC bars.

 Takeia Garner-Kiett